1. The Organization shall be known as the Wheatland Senior Hockey League

 81. Overtime periods will be played three on three during regular season, during playoffs overtime periods will be played five on five.

-89. The Team winning the playoffs shall receive the League Championship Trophy
+88. The Team winning the playoffs shall receive the League Championship Trophy.
+This team will also receive a banner.

-90. The Player deemed most valuable Player in the playoffs shall received the Playoff Most Valuable Player trophy
+89. The Player deemed most valuable Player in the playoffs shall receive the Playoff Most Valuable Player trophy

 a.
 Playoff MVP is determined by the winning Team Coach immediately following the championship game